dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-each part that determines the static analysis and semantics of this invocation, so we will use a standardized phrase and talk about: An invocation of the extension type member `m` on the receiver `e` according to the extension type declaration `V` and with the actual type arguments
+each part that determines the static analysis and semantics of this invocation, so we will use a standardized phrase and talk about: An invocation of the extension type member `m` on the receiver `e` according to the extension type declaration `V` with the actual type arguments
 <code>T<sub>1</sub>, ..., T<sub>s</sub></code>.

 In the case where `m` is a method, the invocation could be an extension